Rishton dives into the organ "Aquarium"

 From these British composers, the Welsh organist Tim Rishton selected for his concert in the Erlöserkirche a processional march and the prelude over the hymn "Rhosymedre", two works which, in their celebratory / hymn-like solemnity could well and gladly form part of national celebrations.
 In addition, Rishton played folk- song preludes or hymn preludes by the Norwegian composers Bjarne Sløgedal and Egil Hovland, music that spoke through its simple romantic melodiousness and its skilful approach – especially Hovland’s rhythmic entertaining Toccata.
 The church musician and university professor, who lives and works in England and in Norway, knew how best to use the tonal possibilities of the Schuke organ in regard to the demands of the respective works.

 In this concert, which was arranged jointly by the International Organ Summer series and the Potsdam Bach Festival, one would gladly have heard some more serious works from Great Britain and Norway.
 So the special interest remained with the evening’s music of Johann Sebastian Bach.
 The Toccata, Adagio and Fugue in C major, BWV 564, from his Weimar period, is in large format.
 Energetically and with a directness of expression, the Toccata cleared itself the way.
 In Rishton’s reading, it was like a large portal, through which one entered powerfully into the abundance of a sublimely-equipped world.
-The Adagio was full of confident calm breathing, which is, however, significantly compressed; even during the wildly-chromatic final minutes does not allow itself to be irritated.
+The Adagio was full of confident calm breathing, significantly understated; undisturbed even during the wildly-chromatic final minutes.
 The fugue unfolded with self-confident basic assumption: pure positiveness: the music says a big “yes”.

 Vivaldi and Bach: this is also a broad field.
 The Saxon [Bach] transcribed for the organ the Concerto in A minor by the Venetian composer.
 Rishton played it in the Erlöserkirche.
 The Adagio was particularly captivating and sensitively managed, then flowing into the lively Allegro.
 The fresh and uncluttered playing style of the organist was then revealed again in the Trio Sonata in C major, BWV 526.
 Whether in the dance-like, happy Vivace, in the tonally exquisitely balanced and floating Largo or in the concluding Allegro with its compact, fresh and lively flirtatiousness: everyone was happy, enjoying the sometimes slow, sometimes cheerfully swelling music, along with the silvery colours in which it was bathed.
 Warm applause for Tim Rishton.